Attendance surges at Ohio state parks

 Depending on what’s open, the couple has plans to travel out of state, including Shenandoah Mountain in Virginia.

-But they also said Ohio affords options with its abundance of state parks.
+But they also said Ohio affords options with its plethora of state parks.

 "They have a lot of beautiful parks," Tom Gross said.